Tharon-C/CSS-in-Components/PITCHME.md

 ---

 ### Its not your fault
-These are symptoms of a big problem
+These are symptoms of some big problems

 ---

-### As programers we know to avoid global variables.
+### As programers we know to avoid global variables

+---

+We know side effects will ruin your day and make application brittle and hard to test.

+---

 We understand that constraints are better than disipline.
-Side effects will ruin your day and make application brittle and hard to test.

 ---

-### Why is my style being overwritten?
+### Ok, but why is my style being overwritten?

 ---